Xydez/Glacier/README.md

 # Glacier
-Glacier is a game engine
+Glacier is an experimental game engine using Vulkan written in C++